lupyuen/lupyuen.github.io/src/uboot.md

 _Will we see anything when NuttX boots on PinePhone?_

 Not yet.
-We need to implement the UART Driver for NuttX...
+We need to implement the UART Driver...

 # UART Output